usdoj-crt/beta-ada/_pages/_resources/title-ii-manual.md

 The ADA protects not only those individuals with disabilities who actually have a physical or mental impairment that substantially limits a major life activity, but also those with a record of such an impairment.
 This protected group includes --

 1. A person who has a history of an impairment that substantially limited a major life activity but who has recovered from the impairment.
 Examples of individuals who have a history of an impairment are persons who have histories of mental or emotional illness, drug addiction, alcoholism, heart disease, or cancer.
 2. Persons who have been misclassified as having an impairment.
 Examples include persons who have been erroneously diagnosed as mentally retarded or mentally ill.

 ### II-2.6000 "Regarded as."

 The ADA also protects certain persons who are regarded by a public entity as having a physical or mental impairment that substantially limits a major life activity, whether or not that person actually has an impairment.
 Three typical situations are covered by this category:

 1. An individual who has a physical or mental impairment that does not substantially limit major life activities, but who is treated as if the impairment does substantially limit a major life activity; ILLUSTRATION: A, an individual with mild diabetes controlled by medication, is barred by the staff of a county-sponsored summer camp from participation in certain sports because of her diabetes.
-Even though A does not actually have an impairment that substantially limits a major life activity, she is protected under the ADA because she is treated as though she does.</p>
+Even though A does not actually have an impairment that substantially limits a major life activity, she is protected under the ADA because she is treated as though she does.
 2. An individual who has a physical or mental impairment that substantially limits major life activities only as a result of the attitudes of others towards the impairment; ILLUSTRATION: B, a three-year old child born with a prominent facial disfigurement, has been refused admittance to a county-run day care program on the grounds that her presence in the program might upset the other children.
-B is an individual with a physical impairment that substantially limits her major life activities only as the result of the attitudes of others toward her impairment.</p>
+B is an individual with a physical impairment that substantially limits her major life activities only as the result of the attitudes of others toward her impairment.
 3. An individual who has no impairments but who is treated by a public entity as having an impairment that substantially limits a major life activity.
 ILLUSTRATION: C is excluded from a county-sponsored soccer team because the coach believes rumors that C is infected with the HIV virus.
-Even though these rumors are untrue, C is protected under the ADA, because he is being subjected to discrimination by the county based on the belief that he has an impairment that substantially limits major life activities (i.e., the belief that he is infected with HIV).</p>
+Even though these rumors are untrue, C is protected under the ADA, because he is being subjected to discrimination by the county based on the belief that he has an impairment that substantially limits major life activities (i.e., the belief that he is infected with HIV).

 ### II-2.7000 Exclusions.